Here’s everything you need to know about whether you can use an extension cord with your space heater.

 Question: Can I use an extension cord with a space heater?

 In this section, we’ll take a look at all the downsides of running a space heater with an extension cord.
+Everything that we talk about from now on is about the cheaply made regular extension cords you get at Walmart or Home Depot.

 “You should never plug a heater into a power strip.
 These units are not designed to handle the high current flow needed for a space heater and can overheat or even catch fire due to the added energy flow.”Umatilla County Fire District #1 in Hermiston, Oregon